Best Soil for Indoor Plants UK

 Activated Charcoal: Helps with odours and removes toxins—especially important for terrariums or closed pots.

-• Soil Breaks Down Over Time: As the months pass, organic matter gets used up, and particles shrink.
+• As the months pass, organic matter gets used up, and particles shrink.
 This means drainage suffers.
 Repot or refresh the soil every 1–2 years.
+(The RHS has a really useful Guide To Compost Mixes for Houseplants)

 Different plants, different needs.
 Check care labels.
 Lots of houseplant-specific composts are sold in UK garden centres—look for mixes made for plants like cactus compost, fern mix, or a general houseplant soil.